From massive ships that navigate across the seas to vessels that glide down scenic rivers, choosing your cruise is half the fun.

 They cover considerable distances, allowing you to see a great deal of the countries you are visiting.
 Only having to unpack once is a benefit, particularly as you are able to explore so many different cities on most cruises.
 Smaller vessels also allow admittance to areas larger ships cannot access.

-Easy border crossings: Visas and border patrols are taken care of, so all you have to do is enjoy the journey while someone else takes care of the finer details.
+- Easy border crossings: Visas and border patrols are taken care of, so all you have to do is enjoy the journey while someone else sees to the finer details.

 Cuisine is creative, fine dining is a highlight and connoisseur wines and premium spirits take centre stage on luxury cruises.

-Top-quality amenities: Luxury cruise lines offer a more luxurious experience with their spas, health clubs, pools, restaurants, lounges, entertainment and casinos.
+- Top-quality amenities: Luxury cruise liners offer a more luxurious experience with their spas, health clubs, pools, restaurants, lounges, entertainment and casinos.